This Notice explains how Mark Shipperley Films complies with the DPA, GDPR and PECR.

 I use personal data, provided directly and voluntarily to me by clients, for two purposes.
 The first is to carry out my contractual obligations.
 This means that it’s information I need to do my job.
 This personal data includes (but is not limited to) names, addresses, email addresses, phone numbers and wedding information including (but not limited to) venue, date, time and number of guests.

-To deliver images to clients, I make use of a gallery and hosting service: Vimeo.
-When clients share their galleries with friends and family, they will need to enter their email address to gain access to Vimeo, with the email address acting as a login.
-This allows users to create favourite lists, leave comments and also share videos effectively.
-For further information about how Vimeo collects and processes personal data please visit the Vimeo Website: https://vimeo.com/privacy
+To deliver images to clients, I make use of a gallery and hosting service: Mediazilla.
+When clients share their galleries with friends and family, they will need to enter their email address to gain access to Mediazilla, with the email address acting as a login.
+This allows users to create favorite lists, leave comments and also share videos effectively.
+For further information about how Mediazilla collects and processes personal data please visit the Mediazilla

 At the time of writing, I do not currently engage in email marketing, but in the future, I may make use of mailing lists to help market my business.
 Any new mailing lists created from this point, will be populated with personal data collected from you on the basis of explicit consent for this single purpose.